http://www.mingw.org/wiki/sampleDLL

 pexports DLL_file | sed "s/^_\([[:alnum:]_]\+\)@[[:digit:]]\+/\1/" > DEF_file

-Once you have the object files and the DEF file, creating the DLL and the import library can be done in one step:
+Once you have the object files and the DEF file, creating the DLL and the

 link /out:DLL_file /dll /def:DEF_file /implib:LIB_file OBJ_files